mschwerhoff/pp20-terminology/terminology.md

 busy waiting
 :   Occurs when a thead busily (actively) waits, e.g. by spinning in a loop, for a condition to become true.
 In the opposite scenario, the thread sleeps (i.e. is blocked; in Java: `join()`, `wait()`) until the condition becomes true.
 Trade-off: busy waiting uses up CPU time, whereas blocking may cause additional context switches.

+cache coherence protocols
+:   Hardware protocols that ensure consistency across caches, typically by tracking which locations are cached, and synchronising them if necessary.

 concurrency
 :   Parallelism that requires reasoning about and managing shared resources.
 Often used interchangeably with parallelism.